kaaydin/eduatar-chatbot/README.md

 ### Conclusion

 This project establishes a foundational proof of concept in the application of LLMs for educational chatbots.
 Further research and development are required to optimize the performance and utility of such systems.

-### Bibliography

-- Refer to the detailed report for a comprehensive list of references and resources used in this project.

----

-### Declaration of Authorship

-This work is a result of joint collaboration and adheres to academic integrity and authorship standards.

----

-**Signatures**:

-- Aydin Kaan
-- Schnydrig Sven

----

-### Contact Information

-For inquiries or further information about this project, please contact Aydin Kaan or Schnydrig Sven at [Institute Email].

 ---